sg16-unicode/sg16-meetings/README.md

     - Consensus: Strong consensus in favor.
   - \[Editor's note: D2372R1 contains the LEWG requested update to preserve locale dependent formatting for ostreams.\]
-  - \[Editor's note: The chairs perception is that SG16's change in consensus is attributable to two factors:
+  - \[Editor's note: The chair's perception is that SG16's change in consensus is attributable to two factors:
     1) New information that arrived after the initial poll.
-    2) SG16's original poll targeted C++23 while LEWG's poll target's C++23 and C++20 as a DR; some concerns had been expressed regarding backward compatibility and migration.
+    2) SG16's original poll targeted C++23 while LEWG's poll targets C++23 and C++20 as a DR; some concerns had been expressed regarding backward compatibility and migration.

     \]